OTTFFYZY/StandardCodeLibrary/README.md

 # Standard Code Library

-For ACM/ICPC or other algorithm contests.
+For ACM/ICPC or other Algorithm Contests.